Food Network: Food Network programming

 In December 2007, The New York Times business section published an article on the end of Emeril Lagasse's show Emeril Live, and quoted Brooke Johnson, the president, as saying that Lagasse "remains a valued member of the Food Network family".
 Derek Baine, senior analyst at the media research firm SNL Kagan, is reported to have commented, "It's not surprising that people move on...
 They pay almost nothing for the people as they are building their careers...
 That's been their strategy all along".
 The article also commented on the declining popularity of the Food Network whose daily ratings were reported had fallen "to an average of 544,000 people from 580,000 a year [earlier]".
 It noted, "More significant, its signature weekend block of instructional programs, known collectively as 'In the Kitchen,' has lost 15 percent of its audience in the last year, to 830,000 viewers on average.
 This had left the network owing refunds, known as 'make goods,' to advertisers."
 Erica Gruen, president and CEO of the Food Network from 1996 to 1998 who created Emeril Live during her tenure, was reported to have blamed the decline on increased competition, "There's all sorts of instructional cooking video on the Web".
 But it reported that, "Bob Tuschman, Food Network's senior vice president for programming and production, said the weekend ratings drop was 'nothing we haven't anticipated'.
 He said the network's ratings in that time period grew by double digits in each of the last four years, growth that could not be sustained."
 It also wrote, "About a year ago, the Food Network began aggressively trying to change that with new deals that were 'way more onerous' from the stars' point of view, said a person who has been affected by the changing strategy, by insisting on a stake in book deals and licensing ventures, and control over outside activities.

-In 2022, the network premiered a show called “Outchef'd”.
-In this series, host Eddie Jackson brings in everyday people with a passion for cooking for what they think will be a bake off, however when the contestant enters the kitchen it’s revealed they will be going head to head against a celebrity chef.
-Each episode features a different signature ingredient with the finale twist of the series being a panel of judges made up of six different civilians giving their honest opinion on which food is the best without knowing who the dishes have been prepared by.
-The show is available on Discovery+ and on the linear channel.